codeforgoodconf/sisters-of-the-road-admin/README.md

 Javascript layer, but a heavy single page app is not required.
 Either standalone vanilla JS, jQuery or Angular should suffice.

+# Event MVP Functionality Overview

+Staff users can...

+* Log in and see the main barter-checkout page
+* Search for a barter account by customer name (fuzzy search)
+* Checkout a meal with a barter account
+* Add volunteer credit to a barter account

+Admin users can...

+* Log in and see the main admin page
+* Add new barter accounts
+* Add new staff accounts
+* Search for barter accounts
+* View all barter accounts
+* View credit balance for customer
+* See log of how credits were used

+Checkout interface is...

+* optimized for iPad
+* intuitive for users with variety of tech experience
+* easy to read

+Admin interface is…

+* not accessible to regular staff users

 # License

 GNU AGPL 3.0